Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Thinking Aloud During Problem-Solving

 For example, when analysing a graph, a teacher might say: "I notice that the line is curving upwards, which suggests a non-linear relationship.
 I wonder if this is exponential growth?
 Let's see if the data supports that hypothesis."
-This internal monologue makes the teacher's thinking visible to students.
+This internal monologue makes the teacher's thinking visible to learners.

 Teachers can also model how to handle mistakes and uncertainties.
 "This result doesn't quite make sense.
 I must have made an error in my calculations.
 Let me go back and check my work."
 By demonstrating this type of self-correction, teachers show that mistakes are a natural part of the scientific process, not a sign of failure.

-Students can also benefit from thinking aloud in pairs or small groups.
+Learners can also benefit from thinking aloud in pairs or small groups.
 This gives them opportunities to articulate their own reasoning, hear alternative perspectives, and receive constructive feedback from their peers.

-Assessing Student Metacognitive Development
+Assessing Learner Metacognitive Development

 Alexander's research on strategic processing shows think-aloud protocols give insight into learner thinking.
 Learners improve problem solving in science when they explain their reasoning.
 Assess learner metacognition alongside content.